Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--b06Z6Xxtbk.md

 ### Transcript

-> renamable color swatches that's actually a really good question i think that would be a really good addition please go to the giveaway site and i'll put that, because it is a little bit confusing that you can't name them or it would be good if you could yeah put the names in the swatches
+> renamable color swatches that's actually a really good question I think that would be a really good addition please go to the giveaway site and I'll put that, because it is a little bit confusing that you can't name them or it would be good if you could yeah put the names in the swatches